kamiliware/HelpIwarePrint/wp-content/plugins/translatepress-multilingual/readme.txt

 == Changelog ==
+= 2.1.0 =
+* Fixed some cases of missing spaces between words in different html tags on translated pages
+* Fixed conflict with Scriptless Social Sharing plugin

+= 2.0.9 =
+* Security improvements
+* Added option to translate content restricted by language in Elementor
+* Added filter to disable independent region hreflang tags
+* Improved notices in TP Settings

+= 2.0.8 =
+* Corrected plugin name

+= 2.0.7 =
+* Security improvements
+* Added support for WooCommerce /shop/%product_cat% product permalink structure
+* Fixed URL issues with post category when using encoded characters
+* Fixed an issue with Woocommerce product links not being translated when loaded with ajax
+* Fixed notices when using WP Bakery
+* Fixed excerpt character limit in Chinese language
+* Fixed some cases of trimming custom language name in language switcher
+* Fixed adding current-menu-item class on empty menu links
+* Compatibility with Brizy to load correct assets on other languages

 = 2.0.6 =
 * Added support for translating form reset button
 * Fixed custom flags getting resized